 Workplace adjustments

 This page provides information on workplace adjustments for Charles Sturt employees and their supervisors.
-It includes an overview of relevant legal and policy frameworks, explains how to request workplace adjustments and provides links and resources for further information and support.

 What are workplace adjustments?

-• providing training or other assistance
+• Providing training or other assistance

 Workplace adjustments do not include: